 Ginny wouldn't acknowledge it out loud, but he was right.
 "I'm sorry we didn't find out more about your parents."

 "I don't know what I was looking for," Harry admitted.
 "Just… something that wasn't there."

 Hermione approached the two of them, breaking into the conversation.
-"Discussing the mission?" she said, and then without waiting for an answer continued, "It's terrible what happened to Professor Bagshot, the poor woman… And now the whole mission was for nothing."
-Her eyes widened and she held out an apologetic hand towards Harry.
+"Discussing the mission?" she said.
+Without waiting for an answer, she continued, "It's awful what happened to Professor Bagshot, the poor woman… And now the whole mission was for nothing."
+Her eyes widened, and she held out an apologetic hand towards Harry.
 "Oh!
-I'm sorry, Harry, I wasn't implying it was a waste… I'm sure the visit did you some good."
+I'm sorry, Harry, I wasn't implying it was a waste.
+I'm sure the visit did you some good."

 "Maybe," Harry said apathetically.

-"I'm sure it did," Hermione repeated lamely.
+"I'm sure it did," Hermione repeated awkwardly.
 "Well, be sure to write to Remus and let the Order know what happened.
-If they hear about it they'll want to know you're okay."
+If they hear about it, they'll want to know you're all right."

-"They'll want to know we're all okay," Harry stressed.
+"They'll want to know we're all fine," Harry stressed.

 "Yes, of course," Hermione said with embarrassment.
 "That's what I meant."